erstool37/slurry_viscnet/README.md

 **Viscnet** is a computer vision-based viscometer designed for industrial and laboratory use, specifically targeting **Newtonian fluids**.
 It leverages deep learning to estimate viscosity directly from video data using CFD generated datasets.

-It is expected to be updated for non-Newtonian fluids and ultimately to battery slurries

 ## 📁 Repository Structure Before Training

 Make sure your dataset is organized as follows:
 ```text
 dataset/
 └── {project_name}/